Take on the full 24hr challenge, either as a Solo, Team of 2, Team of 3-5 or a Team of 6-8 or….

 Onsite catering is provided by Natalie Guy of Food Court who will be providing a selection of food for the duration of the event for those not wishing to bring their own food.
 This will be individually priced by the catering company.
 Should you wish to bring your own food/BBQ you are welcome to but disposable BBQ’s are not allowed.
 All litter must be taken with you at the end of the event, so please bring your own black bag.

-A massage service will be provided throughout the event, previously by Eric from Malvern Buzzards who also covered 2019.
+A massage service will be provided throughout the event, previously by Jim Wallis & his team of Blind Masseuse's.

 Please remember that the Joust is a cup-free event, and you need to bring your own reuseable cup.
 Please see our 'Merchandise' section if you need to buy one.